Health Insurance in Cambodia: What You Need to Know in 2025

 World Nomads is a popular choice for travel insurance

-The major difference between travel and health insurance is when you have a critical medical condition; travel insurance tends to require you to fly home so you can get treated in a hospital in your home country.
+• Critical medical condition: when you have a critical medical condition; travel insurance tends to require you to fly home so you can get treated in a hospital in your home country.
+If you happen to be a resident rather than a traveler, the travel insurance company may reject your claim.

 Anyway, if you need to go in and out of Cambodia regularly, travel insurance is still an interesting choice.
 It’s cheaper than health insurance and can be a life-saver.